Blank White Page

-I officially retired last March from the cancer center in my town, but kept my hand in by being available to work on call.
+I officially retired in June of 2020 from the cancer center in my town.
 I’d worked there for fifteen years—since 2005.
 My Jeep has worn a groove in the route from my house to the clinic, about ten miles away.
 Most days I used autopilot to get to work and back home again.

-But there’s a curious, rather disconcerting question bumping around in my brain this morning.
-It wasn’t there yesterday as I auto-piloted myself to the clinic.
-It arrived this morning, when, staring into my first cuppa joe, I couldn’t find my purpose.
+There was a curious, rather disconcerting question bumping around in my brain that morning.
+It wasn’t there the day before as I auto-piloted myself to the clinic.
+It arrived that morning, when, staring into my first cuppa joe, I couldn’t find my purpose.
 I put my reading glasses on—still couldn’t find it.

 I want the next chapter to fill in the chinks of my life, to dovetail into a pleasing end, one that explains why I was here, why I was me and not someone else.
-Clear theme, no plot holes, no ends left dangling, and a positive arc for the main character…me.
+Clear theme, no plot holes, no ends left dangling, and a positive arc for all of the characters.

 The footprints I leave must be clear,